sourcery-ai-experiments/blog.nathanv.me/content/posts/sun-ultra-24-build.md

 {{< figure src="/img/sun-ultra-24-build/old_fan.jpg" alt="Sun Ultra 24 rear case fan mount" position="center" style="border-radius: 8px;" caption="Sun Ultra 24 rear case fan mount" captionPosition="center" >}}

 Thankfully, I was able to go into the BIOS and disable the fan until the CPU reaches a pretty high temperature.
+Otherwise, I was just going to unplug it.
 With the minimal CPU load of this machine, and the Hyper 212 EVO cooling the processor, the fan has yet to come on.

 ### Front Panel Header